raviv1995/raviv1995/README.md

 ### Hi there 👋

+I'm a software dev working at Altair!
+I'm interested in Machine Learning, Data Mining, Game Development and HPC projects.
+Not counting programming languages I'm fluent in five languages and I spend my spare time noodling on Guitar!

 <!--
 **raviv1995/raviv1995** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.